rashmiyadav02031989-wq/AWS-Serverless-ToDoTasks-App/README.md

 4. Implemented task creation, retrieval, update, and deletion logic.
 5. Built a responsive frontend using HTML, CSS, and JavaScript.
 6. Hosted the frontend on Amazon S3 Static Website Hosting.
+7. Integrated CloudFront for secure HTTPS delivery.
-7. Connected the frontend to backend APIs using the Fetch API.
+8. Connected the frontend to backend APIs using the Fetch API.
-8. Configured CORS for secure browser access.
+9. Configured CORS for secure browser access.

 ---